NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 freshman, freshmen.
 Use first-year student or first-year students instead.

 ’gate.
-As an abbreviation for Colgate, lowercase in body copy, but avoid this colloquialism unless your communiqué is particularly informal.
+As an abbreviation for Colgate, lowercase in body copy; ensure that the apostrophe is facing away from the word.
+Avoid this colloquialism unless your communiqué is particularly informal.

 ’Gate Card.
 Colgate’s official ID.

 gender neutrality.
 Avoid gender-specific terms and titles such as policeman, chairman, foreman, mankind; use instead police officer, chair, supervisor, humanity.
 Use the same standards for men and women when deciding whether to include specific mention of personal appearance or marital and family situation: e.g., if you refer to a female lawyer as a blonde, also identify the male lawyer’s hair color.
-Avoid superfluous gender references [He is a nurse, not he is a male nurse].
-Treat sports teams equally [The women’s basketball team played on Saturday while the men’s basketball game was on Sunday.].
-Avoid personifying inanimate objects such as referring to cars or boats as she.
+Avoid superfluous gender references (He is a nurse, not he is a male nurse).

 Go, ’gate!
 Note comma and proper apostrophe.